Technical documentation

 Workspace isolation

 Every workspace has a separate data partition.
-Workspace IDs are scoped to every database query — cross-tenant data access is structurally impossible at the ORM layer.
+Workspace IDs are scoped to every database query, cross-tenant data access is structurally impossible at the ORM layer.

-Three-tier RBAC
+Layered RBAC

 Tamper-evident audit log

 Every action is written to an append-only log with actor identity and timestamp.
-The log implements a hash-chain integrity model — retrospective tampering is detectable.
+The log implements a hash-chain integrity model, retrospective tampering is detectable.

 GDPR compliant